madhurdevkota/Catboost/README.md

-Here are the two summaries of the Jupyter notebook content on using CatBoost for classification and regression:

-Detailed Summary:
+### Harnessing the Power of CatBoost: A Comprehensive Guide to Efficient Classification and Regression in Data Science

 1. Classification using CatBoost
    1.1 Loading and preparing the Titanic dataset